appcelerator-archive/amp/docs/README.md

 ```
 $ sudo mv ./amp /usr/local/bin
 ```

+### Certificates

+The connection between the CLI and the ANP server is secured with TLS.
+In the case the certificate on the server is not valid (self signed or expired), you can use the `-k` option.
+For local deployment you can also add the CA to your local key store.

 ### Using the unstable version

 Alternatively, if you wish to work with the latest development version directly from `master` on Github,